-SHANGHAI ─ March 15, 2017 ─ SEMI, the global industry association representing the electronics manufacturing supply chain, today announced it is driving a global approach for standardization of PCB assembly equipment communications.
+SHANGHAI ─ March 15, 2017 ─ SEMI, the global industry association representing the electronics manufacturing supply chain, announced at SEMICON China (March 14-16) that it is driving a global approach for standardization of PCB assembly equipment communications.
 Working together with global PCB Assembly and EMS trade associations, SEMI is evolving its semiconductor communication protocols for Smart Manufacturing in Printed Circuit Board (PCB) assembly.
-This is being announced as the major players convene at SEMICON China (March 14-16 in Shanghai), the largest semiconductor and electronics manufacturing exhibition and conference, with co-location partners productronica, electronica, and Laser Photonics.
+This was announced as the major players convened at SEMICON China in Shanghai, the largest semiconductor and electronics manufacturing exhibition and conference, with co-location partners productronica, electronica, and Laser Photonics.

 SMART Manufacturing is taking hold across the electronics industries as collecting and analyzing manufacturing data is increasingly required in all phases of manufacturing.
 SEMI led Smart Manufacturing Standards development for equipment connectivity, enabling highly automated semiconductor factories (fabs) with implementation of SEMI’s Generic Model for Communications and Control of Manufacturing Equipment (GEM) protocols.
 SEMI’s GEM has been foundational for semiconductor front-end Smart Manufacturing.